-On June, 1 2018, we and Arena formed a joint venture, HSLFI, to make investments, either directly or indirectly through subsidiaries, primarily in the form of secured loans to development-stage companies in the technology, life science, healthcare information and services and cleantech industries.
-HSLFI was formed as a Delaware limited liability company and is not consolidated by either us or Arena for financial reporting purposes.
-HSLFI invests in portfolio companies in the same industries in which we may directly invest.
+On June 1, 2018, we and Arena formed a joint venture, HSLF, that is expected to invest primarily in the debt of development-stage companies in the technology, life science, healthcare information and services and cleantech industries.
+HSLF was formed as a Delaware limited liability company and will not be consolidated by either us or Arena for financial reporting purposes.
+While HSLF has not yet commenced investment operations, HSLF is expected to provide capital in the form of secured loans to portfolio companies in the same industries in which we may directly invest.